 Where populations of exotic species are high, trapping may be the only effective means of managing invasive species.
 Once you have a bird trapped, it is best to humanely euthanize it as soon as possible to avoid unnecessary stress to the bird.
-Sparrow traps must be checked hourly to ensure that no native birds become trapped, and trap operators should have the necessary identification skills to ensure that only House Sparrows are detained.
+Traps must be checked hourly to ensure that no native birds become trapped, and trap operators should have the necessary identification skills to ensure that only House Sparrows or European Starlings are detained.
 There are several humane methods for trapping exotic birds, such as:

-- In-box Trap
+- In-box trap

-- Funnel Trap
+- Funnel trap

-- Trio Trap
+- Trio trap

-- Repeating (Elevator) Trap
+- Repeating (Elevator) trap

-While no wildlife manager takes pleasure in euthanizing a pest species, it is upsetting and discouraging to find the injured or dead victims of preventable attacks in your nest box.
+While no wildlife manager enjoys euthanizing an invasive species, it is more upsetting and discouraging to find the injured or dead victims of attacks in your nest box.
 Many raptor rehabilitation facilities will accept sparrows that have been euthanized humanely and without the use of chemicals.
-The North American Bluebird Society (http://www.nabluebirdsociety.org) provides additional details on House Sparrow control and may have state or provincial affiliate members who can advise you on effective deterrents for your region, state regulations on wildlife relocation, and local organizations that accept harvested sparrows and/or starlings.
+The North American Bluebird Society (nabluebirdsociety. org) provides additional details on House Sparrow control and may have state or provincial affiliate members who can advise you on effective deterrents for your region, state regulations on wildlife relocation (relocating trapped wildlife is usually illegal), and local organizations that accept harvested sparrows and/or starlings.